Mount Kenya

-Mount Kenya (Kikuyu: Kĩrĩnyaga, Kamba, Ki Nyaa) is the highest mountain in Kenya and the second-highest in Africa, after Kilimanjaro.
+Mount Kenya (Meru: Kĩrĩmaara, Kikuyu: Kĩrĩmanyaga, Kamba: Ki nyaa, Embu: Kĩ nyaga) is the second-highest peak in Africa, after Kilimanjaro.
 The highest peaks of the mountain are Batian (5199 m), Nelion (5188 m) and Point Lenana (4985 m).
 Mount Kenya is located in the former Eastern and Central provinces of Kenya; its peak is now the intersection of Meru, Embu, Kirinyaga, Nyeri and Tharaka Nithi counties, about 16.5 km south of the equator, around 150 km north-northeast of the capital Nairobi.
 Mount Kenya is the source of the name of the Republic of Kenya.

 Mount Kenya is a volcano created approximately 3 million years after the opening of the East African Rift.
 Before glaciation, it was 7000 m high.
 It was covered by an ice cap for thousands of years.
 This has resulted in very eroded slopes and numerous valleys radiating from the peak.
 There are currently 11 small glaciers, which are shrinking rapidly, and may disappear by 2050.
 The forested slopes are an important source of water for much of Kenya.

 There are several vegetation bands from the base to the peak.
 The lower slopes are covered by different types of forest.
 Many alpine species are endemic to Mount Kenya, such as the giant lobelias and senecios and a local subspecies of rock hyrax.
-An area of 715 km2 around the centre of the mountain was designated a National Park and listed as a UNESCO World Heritage Site in 1997.
+An area of 715 km2 around the centre of the mountain was designated a National Park in 1949 and listed as a UNESCO World Heritage Site in 1997.
 The park receives over 16,000 visitors per year.

 Mount Kenya National Park

 Mount Kenya National Park, established in 1949, protects the region surrounding the mountain.
-Currently the national park is within the forest reserve which encircles it.
+Currently, the national park is within the forest reserve which encircles it.
 In April 1978 the area was designated a UNESCO Biosphere Reserve.
 The national park and the forest reserve, combined, became a UNESCO World Heritage Site in 1997.

 The Government of Kenya had four reasons for creating a national park on and around Mount Kenya.
-These were the importance of tourism for the local and national economies, preserve an area of great scenic beauty, conserve the biodiversity within the park and to preserve the water catchment for the surrounding area.
+These were the importance of tourism for the local and national economies, preserving an area of great scenic beauty, conserving the biodiversity within the park, and preserving the water catchment for the surrounding area.

-Kenya's government has announced a project to discourage animals from straying into small holdings surrounding the Park and devastating crops.
-The project will see the Park enclosed by an electric fence with five electrified strands.
+Kenya's government has announced a project to discourage animals from straying into small holdings surrounding the national park and devastating crops, which will see the national park enclosed by an electric fence with five electrified strands.
 Kenya's Rhino Ark Trust, a non-profit organization, has been putting up fences in key areas around the country.
-As of 2021, 250 kilometres (160 miles) out of a planned 450 kilometres (280 miles) has been constructed in the Mt.
+As of 2021, 250 kilometres (160 miles) out of a planned 450 kilometres (280 miles) have been constructed in the Mt.
 Kenya area.
 The fence discharges an electric shock, but is not dangerous to humans or animals.